Go to Top

 };

-That is, if the above Chunk was provided in multipart/form-data form, the decodeReplyFromBusboy function parses the chunk and ends up returning the chunk below.
+If the above Chunk was provided in multipart/form-data format, the decodeReplyFromBusboy function would interpret the chunk and return the chunk below.

 {